sylvainwhite/sylvain-white-dev/_posts/2021-02-21-designPatterns.md

 ### Definition

-* The **Decorator** Pattern allows for the dynamic wrapping of objects in order to modify their existing responsabilities and behaviors
+* The **Decorator** Pattern allows for the dynamic wrapping of objects in order to modify their existing responsibilities and behaviors

 ### Advantages